simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

 ##### IAM

-In the second step we define our IAM policies so that CloudFront and the AWS Lambda functions can access the origin AWS S3 Bucket.
+In the second step, we define our IAM policies to allow CloudFront and the AWS Lambda functions to access the AWS S3 bucket.

-Therefore we create the following resources:
+To do this, we create the following resources:
-1. [An Origin Access Identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) -> This is a special CloudFront user we can use to access the private origin S3 Bucket.
+1. [An Origin Access Identity](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) -> This is a special CloudFront user that we can use to access the private S3 bucket.
-2. [A AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) -> With permission to call the AWS Security Token Service AssumeRole action.
+2. [A AWS Lambda execution role](https://docs.aws.amazon.com/lambda/latest/dg/lambda-intro-execution-role.html) -> With permission to invoke the AWS Security Token Service AssumeRole action.
 3. [Two Principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html) -> One for Lambda and one for CloudFront.
-4. [A AWS S3 Bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html) -> In the policy we grant the permissions for Lambda and CloudFront to access the origin AWS S3 Bucket.
+4. [A AWS S3 Bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-policy-language-overview.html) -> In the policy, we grant Lambda and CloudFront permissions to access the AWS S3 bucket.

 ```fsharp
 let originAccessIdentity =